ghoomfrog/universe/README.md

 # Rules

 1. No sexual content outside science
+2. Try to avoid realistic sexual imagery if possible
-2. Write in English
+3. Write in English
-3. Write as concisely as possible
+4. Write as concisely as possible
-4. If relevant, include one or more diagrams in your file[^diagram-tool]
+5. If relevant, include one or more diagrams in your file[^diagram-tool]
-5. Put the full name of your idea (no abbreviation) in the filename, all in lowercase (all characters are allowed)
+6. Put the full name of your idea (no abbreviation) in the filename, all in lowercase (all characters are allowed)

 [^diagram-tool]: [app.diagrams.net](https://app.diagrams.net) is a free diagram tool